The 4 Types of Trauma Responses

 Defining The Four F’s of Trauma Response

-The Four F’s of trauma response each describe a set of responses that someone may have when faced with threatening or abusive situations.
+The four “F’s” of trauma response are commonly referred to as the four primary adaptive responses that individuals may exhibit when faced with threatening or abusive situations.

 These various trauma responses may have been learned as a means of survival in childhood, abusive relationships, or severe trauma.
 The type of response then reoccurs later in life as a default every time the person faces anything they perceive as a threat.

 The mental health community broadly recognizes four types of trauma responses:

 These four types of trauma responses can manifest in different ways for different people.
 For example, a healthy fight response may look like having firm boundaries, while an unhealthy fight response may be explosive anger.
 In an ideal situation, an individual should be able to access healthy parts of all four types of trauma responses.

 Having an understanding of each of these types of trauma responses can help you understand your own behaviors.
 It’s necessary to have this understanding in order to take the first step toward changing your behavioral patterns and begin the healing process.
 By taking this step you will be able to face a difficult situation and choose what kind of response works best at that moment, rather than defaulting to learned behaviors that may have been more negative in the past.

 Understanding The Fight Trauma Response

 The fight response is self-preservation and for people using it, it doesn’t matter who they hurt in the process.
-In some cases the fight response is helpful and healthy.
-For example, if a wild animal threatens you and you shoot or trap it, you have responded to a threat in an appropriate way.
+In some cases, the fight response is helpful and healthy.
+For example, if a wild animal threatens you and you shoot or trap it, you have responded to the threat in an appropriate way.
 Similarly, if someone speaks to you in a condescending or abusive way, you might say, “I won’t let you speak to me that way,” which is a healthy fight response.

 When used in a positive way, the fight trauma response can help you: